GYCinc/SemanticSurf/WHAT_GETS_SAVED.md

-# Semantic Surfer - Complete Data Capture Summary
+# Semantic Server - Complete Data Capture Summary

 ## ✅ YES - Everything You Asked For IS Being Saved!